Moving Into a New Home: A Checklist

 • Cleaning supplies

-• Toiletries and clothes for a few days
+• Toiletries and clothes for the first few days

 • Snacks and ingredients for easy meals